itsRaice/projects/README.md

 # My Projects
-# BASH
-  makeHeader.sh and cBodyMaker.sh are two BASH scrips that create invidual parts of a C file

-  cCodeMaker.sh utilizes both to create a compilable C file

-# Scheme
-  BasicScheme.rkt is a Scheme program that implements some basic LisP/functional programming

 # C/C++
   EnglishMorseTranslate.cpp is a program that can translate a text file from English to Morse Code and vice versa